rrameshbtech/axios-token-refresher/README.md

 ```
 const options = {

-  //List of HTTP statuses which are sent by server when token is invalid.
+  // List of HTTP statuses which are sent by server when token is invalid.
-  invalidTokenStatuses : [401], //default
+  invalidTokenStatuses : [401], // default

-  //Name of token header in which we send the fetched token.
+  // Name of token header in which we send the fetched token.
-  tokenHeaderName: 'authorization',  //default
+  tokenHeaderName: 'authorization',  // default

-  //`buildTokenHeader` allows to decide how the token header value should be built.
+  // `buildTokenHeader` allows to decide how the token header value should be built.
   buildTokenHeader: function(tokenDetails) {
     return `${tokenDetails.type} ${tokenDetails.value}`
-  } //default
+  } // default
 };

 const axiosClientWithToken = wrapTokenRefresher(axios.create(), fetchAuthToken, options);